top of page

 YES!!!
 WE RECOMMEND KEEPING THEM A FINGER WIDTH AWAY FROM PERMANENT MAKEUP TO KEEP FROM PREMATURELY FADING.
 These products are safe to use after your touchup appointment is all done healing (flaking).
 We recommend waiting 4 weeks.

-In order to avoid Excessive bleeding and Poor color deposit:
+In order to AVOID Excessive bleeding and Poor color deposit:

 *Do NOT drink alcohol 24-48 hours before your tattoo.